Tinnitus can significantly alter your lifestyle:

 Amplification with hearing aids helps people hear ambient environmental sounds instead of their tinnitus.

 Retraining therapy, designed to retrain the brain to ignore the tinnitus, combines directive counseling with exposure to steady, quiet, broadband sounds.
 This sound exposure is often achieved with behind-the-ear or in-the-ear sound generators.
-Treatment can take more than a year.

 Drug therapy including anti-depressants, anticonvulsants, anti-anxiety medications and vasodilators have helped some patients successfully manage their tinnitus.
 Many drugs, however, have unpleasant side effects.
 Researchers continue to look for a safe, orally administered drug.